kassianojm/CloudChain/README.md

-# OpenChain
+#CloudChain
-OpenChain: a BlockChain-based Cloud
+CloudChain: a BlockChain-based Cloud